olson-sean-k/olson-sean-k.github.io/_posts/2018-02-06-introducing-plexus.md

 - **Documentation**

-  This may seems like an odd goal, but I often find useful crates and libraries difficult to use solely due to a lack of documentation and examples.
+  This may seems like an odd goal, but I sometimes find useful crates and libraries difficult to use solely due to a lack of documentation and examples.
   Plexus is very incomplete, but I've tried to document what I can via `rustdoc` and a (very scrappy) [website](https://plexus.rs) and [user guide](https://plexus.rs/user-guide/graphs).

 In the future, I think it would be interesting to use Plexus as the basis for